telefonicaid/rabbit-topic-acl/README.md

 The execution of the tests generate a `logs/` folder under the root folder, containing logs of the execution of all suites as well as a web version of the execution reports.

+### License

+This plugin is licensed under Affero General Public License (GPL) version 3.
+You can find a copy of the license in the repository root.